timescale/docs/cloud/vpc-peering-aws/create.md

 No other configuration is needed here, so click `Save routes`.
-This configuration allows network traffic to flow from your VPC, across the peering connection, and over to the Timescale Forge VPC where your TimescaleDB services reside.
+This configuration allows network traffic to flow from your VPC, across the peering connection, and over to the Timescale Cloud VPC where your TimescaleDB services reside.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescale-forge/aws-edit-routes.png" alt="Adding a new route table entry for our peering connection"/>